GIS-UNDP/coastline-change-prediction-tool/README.md

 earthengine authenticate
 ```

 A web browser will open, login with a gmail account and accept the terms and conditions.
 Then copy the authorization code into the Anaconda terminal.
+If this steps is not working you need to install Google cloud.
+Find installation instructions here: https://cloud.google.com/sdk/docs/install.

 Now you are ready to start using the CoastSat toolbox!